QuirkyCort/IoTy/README.md

 When your program is running, you can connect to your device to view the output of print statements and error messages in the "Monitor" tab.

-To prevent missing any messages that were transmitted before connection is completed, you can add a "wait until connected" block to the top of your program.
+To prevent missing any messages that were transmitted before connection is completed, you can set the "When Started" block to "wait for connection".
 If you're using Python, add...

 ```